ropensci/cRegulome/README.md

 provides classes and methods to interact with and visualize the correlation data.

+## What is cRegulome used for?
+cRegulome provieds programmtic access to regulome-gene correlation data in cancer from different data sources.
+Researches who are interested in studying the role of microRNAs and transcription factors in cancer can use this package to construct a small or large scale queries to answer different questions:

+    - Which micorRNAs and/or transcription factors are associated with a particular set of genes?
+    - What different regulation patterns a microRNA or a transcription factor can take in different types of cancer?
+    - For a given set of regulatory elements, which genes are likely to be regulated by these elements in a cetain type of cancer?

+In addition, cRegulome can be used with other R packages like `igraph` to study the co-regulation networks in different types of cancer.

 ## Getting started
 To get starting with cRegulome we show a very quick example.
 We first start by downloading a small test database file, make a simple query and convert